kirill-konshin/create-react-server/README.md

 ### Main App

 You have to make a `createApp` function that should return an app with React Router routes.

-**!!!ATTENTION!!!
-Due to changes in React Router 4 async routes are no longer supported by this package!
-Not at this moment at least, stay tuned, we will try to add this in future releases!**

 ```js
 // src/app.js